nicklockwood/iRate/README.md

 Besides configuration, iRate has the following methods:

-    - (void)logEvent:(BOOL)deferPrompt;

-This method can be called from anywhere in your app (after iRate has been configured) and increments the iRate significant event count.
-When the predefined number of events is reached, the rating prompt will be shown.
-The optional deferPrompt parameter is used to determine if the prompt will be shown immediately (NO) or if the app will wait until the next launch (YES).

     - (BOOL)shouldPromptForRating;

 Returns YES if the prompt criteria have been met, and NO if they have not.
 You can use this to decide when to display a rating prompt if you have disabled the automatic display at app launch.
 Calling this method will not call the `iRateShouldPromptForRating` delegate method.